zachstence/hwinfo-telegraf-plugin/README.md

 This project is subject to the the MIT License.
 See [LICENSE](./LICENSE) information for details.

 ## Future Plans
-- Add a descriptive errpr when access is denied due to not running as Administrator
 - Read header first to determine how large the buffer should be when reading from SHM
 - Config options?
 - Explanation/screenshots of optimal HWiNFO settings to run in the background